 Harry Frankfurt’s (and Baruch Spinoza’s) idea of self-love interests me, despite sounding New Agey and schmalzy.
-The fact that Frankfurt looks like my dad and that Spinoza was a rigorous 17th Century thinker reduces the chances, at least in my eyes, that both men are on the same level as whoever wrote that Whitney Houston hit Greatest Love of All.
-Frankfurt suggests the reflective self would do well to stop nagging the spontaneous self and find a way to accept and even love it, in the same way you love your own child, despite it often being bloody annoying.
+The fact that Frankfurt looks like my dad and that Spinoza was a rigorous 17th Century thinker reduces the chances, at least in my eyes, that both men are on the same level as whoever it was that wrote that Whitney Houston hit Greatest Love of All.
+Frankfurt suggests the reflective self would do well to stop nagging the spontaneous self and find a way to accept it, in the same way you love your own child, despite it often being bloody annoying.
 He recommends changing what can be changed among your vices and accepting the rest with good grace.
 This relaxed attitude has little to do with being smugly pleased with yourself.

 The time will come

 you will greet yourself arriving

 at your own door, in your own mirror,